VDA5050/VDA5050/VDA5050_EN_V1.md

 Protocol-Security needs to be taken in account by broker configuration.

-To reduce the communication overhead, the MQTT QoS level 0 is to be used for all communications.
+To reduce the communication overhead, the MQTT QoS level 0 (Best Effort) is to be used for the topics `order`, `state` and `visualization`.
+The topic `connection` shall use the QoS level 1 (At Least Once).